c4naik/FTP_Custom_implementation/README.md

-# FTPL - My FTP Like Protocol
+# My FTP Like Custom Protocol

 > My implementation of FTP both Client and Server in Python3.